 There are several options for visiting Palazzo Vecchio.
 You can visit the palace independently.
 Simply buy your entry ticket and explore the palace at your own pace.
 The official booking site for Palazzo Vecchio tickets is the website for civic museums in Florence.
 Keep in mind that you’ll need to exchange your electronic ticket for a paper one at the palace’s ticket office, and it can take some time.

 The palace has sufficient signage, so you’ll know what you are looking at.
 You can also grab a video guide with your ticket if you’d like a bit of a guiding experience.
 Whatever ticket you pre-book, you’ll need to exchange your digital booking for a paper ticket in the ticket office on the ground floor.

-Unfortunately, you can’t buy tickets for Palazzo Vecchio Tower – Torre di Arnolfo on the civic museums’ site.
-The only way I found to get the tickets for the tower in advance is to book a guided tour that includes a visit to the tower.
+Unfortunately, you can’t buy tickets for Palazzo Vecchio’s Tower – Torre di Arnolfo on the civic museums’ site.
+Tiqets is the only platform that offers combined timed-entry tickets for the Palace, the Tower & a Video Guide that you can buy in advance.

 Palazzo Vecchio Tours

 There is a lot to see in the palace, and if you are interested in the Medici family, you’ll want to know the context and the stories behind some of the palace’s halls and famous art pieces.
 And, of course, the best way to learn while enjoying the beautiful art is to join a guided tour.

 Want to know where Vasari’s secret sign “Cerca Trova” is located on his enormous fresco – the one made famous by Dan Brown’s Inferno movie?
 You’ll struggle to see it without a guide.
 Don’t want to miss Dante’s death mask?
 Wondering why there is a giraffe next to Lorenzo il Magnifico (the Magnificent) in a fresco?
 There is a lot of value in visiting such artistically and historically complex monuments with a professional guide.